GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

     - `Inputs:`
         - `InputCheckbox:` Checkbox input that is reusable in code for boolean fields
         - `InputDefault:` Reusable input that changes data based on received props.
+        - `InputImage:` Allows you to select images by click, drag and drop, or paste.
+Displays a local or existing URL preview, visually indicates when a file is dragged, and provides a button to remove the image, enabled only when a file is selected.
     - `Loader:` Component that shows the user that something is loading.
     - `Modal:` This is like a "window" overlaid on top of the main interface that blocks interaction with background content until closed or confirmed.
 It's used to display critical information or specific action requests.
     - `Sidebar:` Sidebar menu so the user can switch routes in a more accessible way without taking up too much screen space.